Said Halim Pasha: Political career

-In 1888, Said Halim became a member of the Council of State with the rank of Mir-i Mîran, making him a civil Pasha.
-In 1900 he became the Rumeli Beylerbeyi.
+In 1888, Said Halim was appointed a member of the Council of State with the rank of Mir-i Mîran, making him a civil Pasha.
+In 1900 he became Beylerbeyi of Rumeli.
 During this time he had good relations with Sultan Abdul Hamid II.
 Jealous courtiers spread rumors of Halim's disloyalty and propensity to read dangerous literature.
-Falling out of favor, he reduced his interest in his duty in the Council of State and retired to his mansion.
+Falling out of favor, he retired to his mansion, though his position in the Council of State was never officially terminated, only being dismissed from the council in September 1908.
 In 1903, he was exiled from the capital for establishing relations with the Young Turks.
 He went first to Egypt and then to Europe and established direct relations with the Young Turks, giving them material and intellectual support.
 In 1906, he was appointed a leading role in the Committee of Progress and Union.
 Following the 1908 revolution, he returned to Istanbul.

-While exiled, his position in the Council of State was never officially terminated, but he was finally dismissed by the council on September 3, 1908.
 He was appointed as the chief of the Yeniköy city council after its municipal election.
 He later became the Second Chief of the General Association of Municipalities (Cemiyet-i Umumiye-i Belediye İkinci Reisliği), and in 1908 he was appointed a member of the Ottoman Senate.
-He member of the administrative council of the Darüşşafaka.
-Between January 23, 1912 and July 23, 1912, he was chief of the Council of State in Said Pasha's cabinet.
-Halim was sent to Lausanne to negotiate a peace treaty to end the Italo-Turkish War on 3 July 1912, but the change in government spelled his fall from cabinet and he had to return home.
+He was made a member of the administrative council of the Darüşşafaka.
+From January to July 1912, he was President of Council of State in Said Pasha's cabinet.
+Halim was sent to Lausanne to negotiate a peace treaty to end the Italo-Turkish War in July 1912, but the change in government spelled his fall from cabinet and he had to return home.

-Following his resignation, he was elected as the General Secretary of the Committee of Union and Progress (CUP), and was appointed to the Council of State for the second time in 1913 during Mahmut Şevket Pasha's viziership, and to the Ministry of Foreign Affairs three days later.
+Following his resignation, he was elected as the General Secretary of the Committee of Union and Progress (CUP), and was appointed to the Council of State for the second time in 1913 during Mahmud Şevket Pasha's viziership, and to the Ministry of Foreign Affairs three days later.
 After the assassination of Şevket Pasha on 11 June 1913, he was first given the rank of vizier and was appointed to the Grand Vizier's Office, and the next day (12 June 1913) to the office of the Grand Vizier (Prime Minister).
 He was a compromise candidate for the CUP; Said Halim was more conservative and Islamist than the central committee would have wanted, however the prestige of his ancestry and his lack of agency made him an acceptable Grand Vizier to the CUP.